Lightning101/Google-Drive-PDF-Downloader/README.md

+# !NOTE THE ORIGINAL CODE WAS TAKEN OFF https://github.com/zeltox/Google-Drive-PDF-Downloader
+I saw some room for improvement, when my little brother tried to use it. **This code should be used for educational or experimental purposes only.
+I am not reposible for any intentional missue.
+As always if its on the internet its free sorry google ;‑) **

 # Google Drive PDF Downloader

 This script will help you to download protected view only PDF files from Google Drive easily.